pishangujeniya/instagram-helper/README.md

 1. Get list of media sent, and unsend selected medias only. (such as video, audio, photos).

+### Warning
+> The script or the creator is in any ways not reponsibile for any of your actions.
+Do at your own risk.

 ## Script created & Maintained by